Andebugulin/Andebugulin.github.io/_pages/en-us/about.md

 ```arduino
 $ whoami
 ```
-A passionate software developer and student at XAMK, Finland 🇫🇮
+Software developer based in Finland 🇫🇮

-I'm learning computer science, low level programming and linux, love the open-source and great music.
+I like productivity, open-source, system programming, AI, good music and coffee.

 ```arduino
 $ vim interests
 ```

-You’ll find me living, doing bunch of sports, just enjoying life.
-I run <span style="color:  var(--global-theme-color);">Arch Linux</span>  on a <span style="color:  var(--global-theme-color);"> Hyprland</span> desktop, I enjoy the concept of customization, and availability, I like music a lot and all kinds of sports.
+I run <span style="color:  var(--global-theme-color);">Arch Linux</span>  on a <span style="color:  var(--global-theme-color);"> Hyprland</span> desktop, like a proper guy, I enjoy the concept of customization, and availability, I do all kinds of sports, invested in F1, and I like to learn new things.